How are the heights measured?

 The Serbian Spruce is a fast-growing evergreen conifer, adding 12 to 18 inches of growth each year, continuing for its entire life.
 It forms a tall central trunk, relatively slender for its height, with red-brown bark that develops thin, peeling plates when older.
 The side branches radiate out all around, and they have a very recognizable form, growing first more or less horizontal, and then sweeping upwards towards the tips.
 The tree has a slim silhouette, and looks graceful and elegant, much more so than other broad, fat spruce trees.
 After 10 years it will be perhaps 15 feet tall, but probably only 3 or 4 feet wide.
 In time it will reach 50 or 60 feet tall, and it will be about 20 feet wide.
 Very old trees can pass 100 feet in height.
 When planting make sure to keep it at least 15 feet away from buildings, property lines, overhead wires or existing large trees.

 The needles grow out at right-angles from the stems, mostly to the sides and top, and they are 1-inch long, up to 1½ inches long, with a pointed tip.
-The upper side is blue-green, and the lower side has two silver stripes along it, making the leaf appear two-tone.
+The upper side is blue-green, and the lower side has two silver stripes along with it, making the leaf appear two-tone.
 The silver side sparkles in the sun and the overall silvery blue-green coloring is very attractive.
 On older trees 2-inch long cones develop in clusters along the branches.
 They are a striking rich violet-brown in spring, becoming mid-brown when they ripen in early winter.

 The Serbian Spruce is an excellent tree for gardens, and its relatively slim profile helps it fit into smaller spaces.
 It grows well in urban gardens too, and in all kinds of soils, including chalky, alkaline soils, as well as acidic soils.
 It grows in both clay and sand, and the soil, whatever its type, should be well-drained.
 This tree has some drought resistance once established, but young trees should be watered during dry spells, and it grows best in cooler zones.
 Pests and diseases are not usually issues for this tree, which should enjoy a long and healthy life after a little care when first planted.
 If your tree should develop two main central branches pointed upwards, of about the same length, remove one completely, to maintain a single central trunk, as trees with double trunks are prone to breakage.
 Lower branches can be removed for clearance if desired, but leaving them retains the grace and elegance of this tree.